-A. The family member(s) has been determined to be in noncompliance;

-- B. That the determination is subject to the grievance procedure, a right to be represented by counsel, and the opportunity to any available judicial remedy; and - C. That, unless the family member(s) enter into an agreement to comply, the lease will not be renewed or will be terminated;
+- A. The family member(s) has been determined to be in noncompliance; - B. That the determination is subject to the grievance procedure, a right to be represented by counsel, and the opportunity to any available judicial remedy; and - C. That, unless the family member(s) enter intocomply written work-out agreement, the lease will not be renewed.